-More generally than the above examples, Soner, Touzi and Zhang \cite{stz3}, motivated by the study of stochastic target problems under volatility uncertainty, obtained an aggregation result for a family of probability measures corresponding to the laws of some continuous martingales on the canonical space $\Omega = \Cc(\R^+,\R^d)$, under a \textit{separability} assumption on the quadratic variations (see their definition $4.8$) and under an additional \textit{consistency} condition (which is usually only necessary) for the family to aggregate.
+More generally than the above examples, Soner, Touzi and Zhang \cite {stz3}, motivated by the study of stochastic target problems under volatility uncertainty, obtained an aggregation result for a family of probability measures corresponding to the laws of some continuous martingales on the canonical space $\Omega= \Cc(\R^+,\R^d)$, under a \textit{separability} assumption on the quadratic variations (see their Definition~4.8) and under an additional \textit{consistency} condition (which is usually only necessary) for the family to aggregate.
 A related result, not limited to the case of volatility uncertainty was then obtained by Cohen \cite{cohen}.
 In our setting, this naturally leads to the question of whether it is possible or not to find an aggregator for the family of jump compensators $\nu^\P$.

-However, unlike with the quadratic variation which can be either obtained through the Doob-Meyer decomposition of the local submartingale $\langle B \rangle$ or through the use of It\^o's formula, the predictable compensator can only be obtained thanks to the Doob-Meyer decomposition of the non-decreasing process $[B,B]$.
+However, unlike with the quadratic variation which can be either obtained through the Doob--Meyer decomposition of the local submartingale $\langle B \rangle$ or through the use of It\^o's formula, the predictable compensator can only be obtained thanks to the Doob--Meyer decomposition of the nondecreasing process $[B,B]$.
 It is therefore obvious that this compensator depends explicitly on the underlying probability measure, and it is not clear at all whether an aggregator always exists or not.

 This actually goes deeper, and in any reasonable setting of jump uncertainty, it is actually not possible to define such an aggregator, as showed in the following simple examples.